AlexanderNovoselski/OrderingApplication/README.md

 # OrderApp

-OrderApp is a web application developed using ASP.NET, C#, JavaScript, HTML, CSS, Bootstrap, MSUnit Tests.
-It includes features like managing a catalog with items, creating items, managing a shopping cart, and viewing completed orders.
+OrderApp is an educational web application created with .NET 8.0, integrating ASP.NET, C#, JavaScript, HTML, CSS, Bootstrap, and MSUnit Tests.
+Offering a hands-on learning experience, it showcases essential features like catalog management, item creation, cart functionality and on succesful order, there is a completed orders tab.

+Explore the dynamic catalog, create and browse items effortlessly, and manage your shopping cart with real-time cost calculations.
+Note that OrderApp is designed for educational purposes and is not fully functional.
+It serves as a practical tool for understanding web application development using .NET technologies.

 ## Table of Contents